jrochkind/ipaddr_range_set/README.md

 ================

-convenience class to create a set of possibly discontiguous IP address range segments, and check if an IP address is in the set.
+convenience class to create a set of possibly discontiguous IP address range segments, and check if an IP address is in the set. ruby 1.9.3+ only.

 Ruby stdlib [IPAddr](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/ipaddr/rdoc/IPAddr.html)
 does the heavy-lifting, this is relatively simple code wrapping it